chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/using-addons.md

 ### Adding a new story to avoid regressions

 In the future, we can manually reproduce this problem by entering the same string via Controls.
 But it's easier to write a story that showcases this edge case.
-That expands our regression test coverage and clearly outlines the limits of the component(s) for the rest of the team.
+That expands our regression test coverage and clearly outlines the component(s) limits for the rest of the team.

 Add a new story for the long text case in `Task.stories.js`: